The American Society for Nutrition (ASN) actively engages in the

 Minority and Diversity Affairs

-ASN's Minority Affairs Committee offers a chance to get involved and make an impact as a volunteer leader for ASN.
+ASN's Minority and Diversity Affairs Committee offers a chance to get involved and make an impact as a volunteer leader for ASN.
 The committee enhances the participation of scientists from minority groups in the activities of ASN by sponsoring special events and symposia.

 Join ASN today so we can increase the pool of minority scientists and maintain and retain those scientists with support of their activities and careers.
 We are planning to expand our efforts with an ambassador program, additional travel awards to more meetings, and co-programming with ASN student affiliate chapters.

 Maximizing Access to Research Careers (MARC) Travel Awards for EB 2015

 ASN offers minority student travel awards for the ASN Scientific Sessions and Annual Meeting at Experimental Biology each year, in partnership with FASEB Maximizing Access to Research Careers (MARC) Program, funded by the National Institute of General Medical Sciences (NIGMS), at NIH.
-These awards are available to postdoctorate and undergraduate/graduate students to help defray the meeting registration and travel related expenses associated with attending the ASN Scientific Sessions at Experimental Biology 2014 in San Diego, CA. These travel awards are processed as reimbursements after the meeting concludes and can value up to $1,850.
+These awards are available to postdoctorate and undergraduate/graduate students to help defray the meeting registration and travel related expenses associated with attending the ASN Scientific Sessions at Experimental Biology 2015 in Boston, MA.
+These travel awards are processed as reimbursements after the meeting concludes and can value up to $1,850.
 All applicants must have submitted an abstract and be a member of ASN.
-In addition, all awardees will be qualified to compete in the 2014 Grand Prize for Young Minority Investigators, supported by DSM Nutritional Products, during the ASN Young Minority Investigator Oral Competition, Saturday, April 26 during the ASN Scientific Sessions at EB 2014.
+In addition, all awardees will be qualified to compete in the 2015 Grand Prize for Young Minority Investigators, supported by DSM Nutritional Products, during the ASN Young Minority Investigator Oral Competition, Saturday, March 28 during the ASN Scientific Sessions at EB 2015.

 In addition, we will be able to host a faculty/mentor and up to two students for meeting registration, attendance, and travel for up to $1,850 each.